The Evolution of the Radiology Technologist and Their Role in the Era of AI

-AI, deep machine learning and their clinical relevance will feature prominently in RADAIM 2019.
+AI, deep machine learning and their clinical relevance feature prominently in RADAIM 2019.
 Combined morning sessions will include topics that explain the current state of play in this technology and what is just around the corner.

 The Radiology workshops focus on two hot topics that require proficiency – Multi Parametric MR Prostate (Dr Ron Shnier) and Occupational Lung Disease – HRCT and ILO Classification (Dr Catherine Jones).
-Both workshops are included for Full Registration Radiologists.

 The Combined Panel session will focus on AI and it’s impact on our profession.
 There has been a lot of speculation from the radiologists perspective but this has yet to be addressed when referring to the radiographer/tech.
 Vendors will also engage in what will prove to be a frank and enlightening discussion.

-Full ASMIRT points apply
+a maximum of 45 ASMIRT points apply

 International Keynote Speakers